Denver Car Accident Attorneys

 Do I Need a Car Accident Attorney?

 Our attorneys understand a car accident can change your life.
-Medical bills and other resulting expenses can be a huge burden on you and those you care about.
+Medical bills and other resulting expenses can be a significant burden on you and those you care about.
 Similarly, if someone you love is killed or injured in a car accident, the emotional and financial distress can be overwhelming.
 Let our accident attorneys help you get the money and support you deserve.
 At Bachus & Schanker, LLC, our lawyers stand ready to consider the potential cases of car accident victims and their families.
-We help victims recover their losses, whether it is to compensate for lost wages, medical bills, pain and suffering or other harm and losses.
-We serve all of Colorado, so whether you live in Denver or Fort Collins, we can help.
+We help victims recover their losses, whether it is to compensate for lost wages, medical bills, pain and suffering, or other harm and losses.
+We serve all of Colorado, so whether you live in the Denver area, Fort Collins, or Boulder, we can help.

 Car accident cases are our specialty.
 When our lawyers take on an auto accident case, they strive to understand the unique challenges presented in each case to better assist our clients with questions they may have and ensure their legal rights are protected.
 The experienced Denver car accident attorneys from Bachus & Schanker LLC will treat you like family and fight for the compensation you deserve.